In-Hospital Breastfeeding Support

 Valley refers to the first hour after birth as the “Magic Hour.”
 Your baby is placed skin-to-skin on your chest, and your birth team will care for the two of you as your baby transitions to life outside of the womb.
 In addition to promoting bonding between parents and baby, placing a baby skin-to-skin can help initiate breastfeeding and control your baby's heart rate, breathing and body temperature.
 Valley recommends that you preserve this special time of bonding by limiting visitors for this first hour.

 Our nurses in Labor and Delivery, Mother/Baby, NICU, and pediatric units are trained to assist you with breastfeeding in the hospital.
-In addition, a certified lactation consultant is available to assist you in the hospital for challenging situations.
+In addition, an International Board Certified Lactation Consultant (IBCLC) is available to assist you in the hospital for challenging situations.

 Breastfeeding Basics Class